The BPS decomposition theorem: Introduction

-In the present paper, we combine a simple vanishing bound for the vector spaces $P_{\lambda}$ given in \cite{hennecart2024cohomological} with the vanishing cycle trick of \cite{bu2025cohomology} to prove the strong version of the cohomological integrality isomorphism for any symmetric stacks (under the assumptions \Cref{para:assumptions-stacks}).
-In particular, we obtain a cohomological integrality isomorphism for any $0$-shifted symplectic stacks and we extend the scope of cohomological integrality isomorphisms for $(-1)$-shifted symplectic stacks in \cite{bu2025cohomology} from orthogonal to more general symmetric stacks.
-In particular, we obtain the cohomological integrality isomorphism for local systems on arbitrary compact oriented $3$-manifolds, a case that was left open in \cite{bu2025cohomology} due to the lack of obvious orthogonal structure.
-This case is relevant to the Langlands-type conjecture for character stacks (\Cref{conj-3mfd}).
+In the present paper, we combine a certain vanishing bound for the vector spaces $P_{\lambda}$ given in \cite{hennecart2024cohomological} with the vanishing cycle functoriality of the cohomological Hall integrality map of \cite{bu2025cohomology}, together with a fine study of the asymptotic behaviour of the Hall induction to prove a strong version of the BPS decomposition theorem for any symmetric stacks satisfying the geometric assumptions \Cref{para:assumptions-stacks}.
+As a consequence, we obtain the BPS decomposition for any $0$-shifted symplectic stacks and we extend the scope of the BPS decomposition theorem for $(-1)$-shifted symplectic stacks in \cite{bu2025cohomology} from orthogonal to more general symmetric stacks.
+As a special case, we obtain the BPS decomposition for the stack of $G$-local systems on arbitrary compact oriented $3$-manifolds, a case that was left open in \cite{bu2025cohomology} due to the lack of obvious orthogonal structure.
+This case is relevant to the Langlands-type conjecture for character stacks of $3$-manifolds (\Cref{conj-3mfd}).